Our student ambassadors have carefully curated lists of professionals who have made a significant impact on sustainability in their industry.

 Please give feedback and suggest more names on the lists.
 We want more people who are utilizing their business skills for nature!

-Top Researchers in Carbon Capture, Usage and Storage Technologies in North America
+Top Researchers in Carbon Capture, Usage and Storage Technologies

 At present, 189 countries in the world have endorsed the Paris Agreement, by which they agree to limit their CO2 emissions in order to fight climate change.
 Currently, the goal is to keep the world from getting 2°C warmer than pre-industrial times by 2100.
 However, there is already plenty of carbon dioxide in the atmosphere and, by simply reducing emissions, the 2°C target will probably not be achieved on time.